drewww/prism/docs/source/making-a-roguelike/part5.rst

 -------------

 The kick message is nice, but wouldn't it be better if we could see how much damage we're doing?
-Let's head back over to ``modules/game/actions/damage.lua`` and make a small change.
+Let's head to ``modules/game/actions/damage.lua`` and make a small change.

 .. code:: lua